Frank17/wstk/README.md

 Just a placeholder for the WSTK (web scraping toolkit) library I'll create next year (i.e. 2023)

 ---

 WSTK (Web Scraping Toolkit) is a highly extensible & customizable yet efficient library that supports a wide range of common tasks seen in web scraping practice.
 Including but not limited to:

-- Proxy pool
+- Respect robot.txt by default
-- Distributed & async crawling
+- Scheduled crawling (with default timeout/retrying/exception handling)
+- Execute JS code
+- Optionally retrieve content only after JS is fully loaded
-- New page mechanism
+- Pagination mechanism
+- Packet sniffing & filtering
 - Auto-scraping videos in `.m3u8` format
 - Bypass font/JS obfuscation + common CAPTCHAs
 - Website change detection
+  - Additional support to exact diff. percent detection (e.g. respond only if >20% of the content has changed)
+- Proxy pool
+- Distributed & async crawling
 - Perform NLP tasks on scraped data
 - ...